Freiling87/CCU/CCU/Scratchpad.md

       - Slime
       - Stomp
       - Water
+    - Gib Type
+      - Ectoplasm
+      - Gibless
+      - Glass Shards
+      - Golemite
+      - Ice Shards
+      - Leaves
+      - Meat Chunks
     - Language (For use with or without Vocally Challenged)
       - ErSdtAdt Speaker
       - Foreign Speaker
       - Lang Zonbi Speaker
       - High Goryllian Speaker
       - Werewelsh Speaker
+    - Passive
+      - Indestructible
+      - Not Vincible
     - Relationships - Faction
       - Faction Firefighter Aligned
       - Faction Gorilla Aligned
-    - Gib Type (Make sure to use one with Explode on Death)
-      - Ghost Gibs
-      - Ice Gibs
-      - Normal Gibs
   - Objects
     - It's a banner day for the rude... you can now read emails!
 In the editor, you can now add text to certain objects and it will be readable as if it were a Sign.
 - **Tweaks**